“ Admirable (Landseer’s) Intellectual Grasp of the Subject ”

 (“The legally trained mind now and then impairing Moore’s lyric poetry celebrates its biggest triumphs in satiric, frequently political poems referring to current events” aimed especially at the Tories “with the caustic wit peculiar to him” [Meyers Konversations-Lexikon, 4th ed., XI, 1889, p.
 787].
 His Tom Crib’s … within the Moore volume V of the series British Satire 1785-1840 at Pickering & Chatta, London 2003.)

-Fine impression on large paper from the famous set of the “Monkeyana” , one of the but few early and thus typical works by Landseer of after 190 years
+Fine impression on large paper from the famous set of the “Monkeyana” , one of Landseer’s but few early and thus typical works of after 195 years

 outrageously raving irresponsible topicality